backdrop-contrib/transliteration/README.txt

 }

 Note that the optional $source_langcode parameter specifies the language code of the input.
-If you are transliterating on output, and the source language is not known, you should set this parameter to 'en'.
-This avoids falling back on the current display language, which might introduce unwanted variations in the transliterated result.
+If the source language is not known at the time of transliter- ation, it is recommended to set this argument to the site default language:

+  $output = transliteration_get($text, '?', language_default('language'));

+Otherwise the current display language will be used, which might produce inconsistent results.

 -- LANGUAGE SPECIFIC REPLACEMENTS --